wavemaker/docs/learn/react-native/flipper.md

 ## Debug

-1. Open the project and preview the application
+1. Open the project and preview the application.

 2. Copy the preview URL.
-For example
+For example:

 ```
 https://wavemakeronline.com/…../{Project_Name}
 ```

 For Android, run the following command.

 ```